imylam/delivery-test/README.md

 $ ./start.sh
 ```

-The command should take around 45s to set up.
+The command should take around 1-2 minute to set up.
 The server will be listening to PORT 8080 by default.
 You may change the port by changing the `APP_PORT` field in `.env` file.